-The Service is actively involved with the Smoky Mountain Resource Conservation and Development District and private landowners in the North Fork Holston River watershed to protect riparian habitats for the Federally threatened spotfin chub and yellowfin madtom.
+The Service is actively involved with the Smoky Mountain Resource Conservation and Development District and private landowners in the South Fork Holston River watershed to protect riparian habitats.
 Specific projects have included the installation of livestock exclusion fencing and alternate water supply sources.